Ceran St. Vrain: Into the fur trade

 Eager for adventure, in 1824 Ceran St. Vrain persuaded Bernard Pratte to support a trading venture to Taos, New Mexico, part of newly independent Mexico.
 After establishing a trading post in Taos, St. Vrain travelled between Missouri and New Mexico for several years, including as far south as the Gila River in present-day southwestern Arizona.
 He also trapped near the North Platte River in Colorado.
 In 1830 St. Vrain was part of a caravan of traders on their way to Taos which was intercepted near the Canadian River by Colonel José Antonio Vizcarra (sometimes referred to as "Viscarra").
 According to Ceran St. Vrain, "The object in coming out so fare to meet us was to prevent Smuggling and it had the desired effeck."

 In 1831, when he was living in Taos, St. Vrain became a naturalized Mexican citizen, which enabled him to avoid the restrictions placed on American traders in what was then Mexican territory.
 He soon afterward formed a partnership with American trader William Bent.
 The new company was known as Bent, St. Vrain & Company and its trading area covered much of Wyoming, New Mexico, Kansas, and Colorado.
 They established company trading posts in Santa Fe and Taos, where their wagon trains made deliveries of goods shipped from Independence and Westport, Missouri.
 They traded cloth, glass, hardware, and tobacco for silver, furs, horses, and mules.

 The Bent–St. Vrain Company built Bent's Fort, an elaborate adobe fort on the eastern Colorado plains, along the Santa Fe Trail.
 Bent's Fort was the only privately owned fortification in the American West.
 It became a premier trading center and rendezvous for fur trappers.
-Bent's Fort has been restored and is listed on the National Register of Historic Places as a National Historic Site.
+Bent's Fort has been reconstructed and is a National Historic Site.
 Ceran St. Vrain also helped establish what is now called Old Fort Saint Vrain, along the South Platte River.